 Country offices, Area Managers and Project Managers are primarily responsible for the timely and quality implementation of multi-country operations in their countries and regions.
 The Regional Projects Manager works in support to the Country Programmes Area Managers where regional and/or multi country grants are implemented.
 The Regional Projects Manager ensures technical support in grant management and project cycle management is available to Area Managers and monitors the timely implementation of activities in these areas.

-• Supervise, monitor and evaluate multi-country projects implementation by Area Managers and Head of Bases.
+• Supervise, monitor and evaluate multi-country projects implementation by project Managers and Area Managers/Head of Bases.

 • Develop multi-country project management through the implementation of internal services contracts between countries and Regional Office.

-• Support concerned Area Managers in countries in planning operations and activities; contribute to their training plan and capacity building and develop toolboxes to improve operations planning and monitoring.
+• Support concerned Project Managers in countries in planning operations and activities; contribute to their training plan and capacity building and develop toolboxes to improve operations planning and monitoring.

 • Ensure close cooperation with technical and support teams in the regional office and in countries

 • Supervise and develop strategic partnerships involved in the regional projects.